Adityagupta1517/Food-Beverage-Industry-Insights/README.md

 # Food-Beverage-Industry-Insights
-About Designed a Power BI dashboard and using SQL to understand CodeX is a German beverage company that is aiming to make its mark in the Indian market.
-A few months ago, they launched their energy drink in 10 cities in India.
-Food & Beverage Industry Insights.
+Project: Market Analysis for CodeX's Energy Drink Launch

-Situation: CodeX, a German beverage company, recently launched its energy drink in India.
-The marketing team aims to increase brand awareness, market share, and product development.
-To gather insights, a survey was conducted in 10 cities, generating responses from 10,000 respondents.
+Situation: CodeX, a German beverage company, launched its energy drink across 10 cities in India.
+The company's marketing team seeks to enhance brand awareness, expand market share, and refine product development.
+To achieve this, a survey was conducted, gathering feedback from 10,000 respondents across the targeted cities.

-Task: To extracted key insights from survey result to drive marketing strategies.
+Task: Extract key insights from the survey data to inform and optimize marketing strategies.

-Action: Created a report presenting my analysis from market survey results.
-Tools and Techniques used- MySQL Microsoft Power BI Canva OBS Studio InShot AI tools(ChatGpt, Bard)
+Action: Designed and developed a comprehensive Power BI dashboard to visualize and analyze survey results.
+Utilized MySQL for data extraction and cleansing, and integrated insights using Microsoft Power BI to present findings.
+Enhanced the report with visual elements created in Canva and utilized OBS Studio and InShot for video summaries.
+Leveraged AI tools like ChatGPT and Bard to support data analysis and generate actionable insights.

+Tools and Techniques Used:

+MySQL: Data extraction and cleansing
+Microsoft Power BI: Dashboard creation and data visualization
+Canva: Visual enhancements
+OBS Studio & InShot: Video summaries and presentations AI Tools (ChatGPT, Bard): Data analysis support and insights generation